 Engine Detonation and Preignition

 Detonation is a problem caused by colliding flame fronts in an internal combustion engine.
-The spark plug creates only one of them, and the other is undesired.
+The spark plug creates only one, and the other is undesired.
 When the air/fuel charge ignites out of time and elsewhere in the chamber, a separate and undesired flame front ignites after the spark plug fires.
 These competing fronts create a loud knock when they collide.
-It can result in severe engine damage like bent rods and damaged pistons.
+It can result in severe engine damage, like bent rods and damaged pistons.

 Engine Preignition

 There is a difference between detonation and preignition.
 Mostly regarding when the flame front started and how it propagates through the chamber.
-Preignition is when a flame ignites in the combustion chamber before the spark plug fires and reveals itself as a slight knocking sound heard during acceleration.
+Preignition is when a flame ignites in the combustion chamber before the spark plug fires, revealing itself as a slight knocking sound heard during acceleration.
 Knock occurs when the peak of the ignition process no longer occurs at the optimal moment in the engine's timing.

-There are several causes for these conditions.
+These ignition problems have several causes, and the results can be destructive.
 Most have to do with temperature and timing.
-Other factors to think about include, has the engine been modified or have there been any changes to the ignition timing recently.
+Other factors to consider include whether the engine has been modified or has there been any changes to the ignition timing recently.
 Has the customer used a different fuel?
-Fuel octane rating has a lot to do with its ability to resist early or preignition.
-Check for TSB's in case of any inherent issues with the make and model you are diagnosing.
+Fuel octane rating has much to do with its ability to resist early or preignition.
+Check for TSBs in case of any inherent issues with the make and model.